RULES FOR TOLC PARTICIPANTS

 - TOLC-PSI has five sections: Reading Comprehension, Basic Math, Verbal Reasoning, Numerical Reasoning, and Biology

-- TOLC-LP which will be available effective from May 2023 will have three sections: Logic, Verbal Comprehension and Math.
+- TOLC-LP has three sections: Logic, Verbal Comprehension and Math.

 For TOLCs in English (letters h, i and j), CISIA provides a specific section of the website with all useful and necessary information in English.